seedjia chen

 • "i know you'll succeed in the brutal tech scene" - she was a sweetheart, in public health and deeply loyal

-i have since stayed single (10 months now) and focused on my friendships.
+i have since stayed single for 11 months and focused on my friendships, and plan on continuing to do so for at least a year.

 i want the petite bouquets at trader joes. i want more circle lamps from ikea. i want a live rabbit as a pet. i'm not too sure if i want a family. i want more vivian westwood.